hankertrix/nerd_column.nvim/README.md

   expect the command to work globally.

 - `NerdColumnDisable` to disable the plugin.
-  It can also be accessed from Lua be using:
+  It can also be accessed from Lua by using:

   ```lua
   require("nerd_column").disable()